AgenteDog/CoDtoUE4/README.md

 - When I press the Import (or place) button, nothing happens: This issue is not actually an issue, this happens when the plugin cant find one or multiple necessary files.

 - Some textures are "white": These are not white textures, they are actually decals.
 You can replace this decals with the original texture.
-It is very likely that the material to replace this decal is alredy created.
+It is very likely that the material to replace this decal is already created.

-- Unreal Engine crashes: If that happens, please report this in the issues tab!
+- Unreal Engine crashes: Try importing with "Map Geometry" deactivated.
+If the crash does not happen again this is probably because Unreal Engine cant import the obj.
+If you try this and it still crashes, please report this in the issues tab!
 Make sure to say when the crash happened and what you did before the crash.